vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KR 258, VKK 298–304.
 Raudravināyakayāga—When on Thursday there is ekādaśī and

-Pusya-nakṣatra or when Saturday occurs on ekādaśī with Rohiṇi, this yāga should be performed and it yields sons and
+Puṣya-nakṣatra or when Saturday occurs on ekādaśī with Rohiṇi, this yāga should be performed and it yields sons and

 blessedness; HV.
 II.
 591. Lakṣanamaskārarrata-saṅkalpa-on 11th of Ās. śu. to offer one

-hundred thousand namaskāras to Viṣṇu; to be finished on K. pūrnimā; worship of image of Viṣṇu by the hymn'ato
+hundred thousand namaskāras to Viṣṇu; to be finished on K. pūrṇimā; worship of image of Viṣṇu by the hymn'ato

 devā'( Rg I. 22.
 16-21 ), Sm K 407-408.
 Lakṣapradakṣiṇārrata (one hundred thousand circumambula